- Future Students

 - Apply online to Eastern Washington University

-- Complete the Communication Sciences and Disorders application form
+- Complete the Communication Sciences and Disorders Application (available during application period).

 - Official transcripts should be submitted to EWU Office of Admissions at:

 304 Sutton Hall